EOStevensLira/EOStevensLira/README.md

 - 👋 Hi, I’m Eduardo Stevens
 - 👀 I’m interested in ...
-Mechatronics Engineering, Robotics, Artificial Intelligence and Cibersecurity
+Mechatronics Engineering, Artificial Intelligence, Cibersecurity and Data Science
 - 🌱 I’m currently learning ...
-Robot programming
+Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
 Any project using Python, Java, C, C++ and SQL
 - 📫 How to reach me ... eduardostevenslira@comunidad.unam.mx